Skip to main content

 🌍

-Real-World Connection Children see states of matter when they pour milk, feel steam near soup, freeze water into ice, or watch butter melt.
+Real-World Connection Children see states of matter when they pour milk, feel steam near soup, freeze water into ice, watch butter melt, or notice air filling balloons and balls.

 Fun Fact!
-Water is one of the easiest materials to observe as a solid, liquid, and gas.
+Water is one of the easiest materials to observe as a solid, liquid, and gas, which is one reason it is used so often in science demonstrations.